gtantachuco/s1p-2018-contract-testing/README.md

 1) Latest version of [Concourse's fly command-line tool](https://github.com/concourse/fly)

 # Contract Testing
-Dev teams frequently need to make schema changes and/or functionality changes to said services.
+Dev teams frequently need to make schema changes and/or functionality changes to existing services.
 The main challenge is: __How do you do that without impacting your existing consumers?__ Pivotal's solution is to leverage Consumer-driven contracts.
 That way, based on a common API contract, you can run integration tests between the consumer and a mock provider; and, between a mock consumer and the real provider; alll of this without setting up the _whole runtime environment_.

 # Contract Testing with Spring Cloud Contract